davide-marino00/PBI_DOCS/refac.md

 			    vw_Timesheet[ContractStatusToday] = "Valid"
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a measure called "Static Total Employees."
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a measure called 'Static Total Employees'.
 Let's break down what it does in simple business terms:

-1. **Purpose**: The measure calculates the total number of unique employees who have a "Valid" contract status as of today.
+1. **Purpose**: The measure calculates the total number of unique employees who have a valid contract status as of today.

 2. **Components**:
    - **`DISTINCTCOUNT(vw_Timesheet[EmployeeName])`**: This part counts the number of unique employee names in the `vw_Timesheet` table.
-Essentially, it ensures that each employee is only counted once, even if they appear multiple times in the data.
+It ensures that each employee is only counted once, even if they appear multiple times in the data.

    - **`ALL(vw_Timesheet)`**: This function removes any filters that might be applied to the `vw_Timesheet` table.
 By doing this, the measure looks at all the data in the table, rather than just a subset that might be filtered by other criteria (like date or department).

-   - **`vw_Timesheet[ContractStatusToday] = "Valid"`**: This condition filters the data to only include employees whose contract status is marked as "Valid" for today.
-It ensures that only those employees who are currently active and have valid contracts are counted.
+   - **`vw_Timesheet[ContractStatusToday] = "Valid"`**: This condition filters the data to only include rows where the employee's contract status is marked as "Valid".
+This means that only employees who currently have a valid contract will be counted.

-3. **Overall Calculation**: When you put it all together, this measure counts how many unique employees have a valid contract today, ignoring any other filters that might be applied to the data.
-This is useful for understanding the current workforce status in terms of valid employment contracts.
+3. **Overall Calculation**: When you put it all together, this measure counts how many unique employees have a valid contract, ignoring any other filters that might be in place.
+This is useful for understanding the current workforce that is actively employed under valid contracts, providing a clear picture of the organization's staffing status.

-In summary, the "Static Total Employees" measure provides a clear count of active employees with valid contracts, helping businesses track their workforce effectively.
+In summary, the 'Static Total Employees' measure gives you a count of all employees who are currently validly contracted, ensuring that you have an accurate and comprehensive view of your workforce.

 **`TotalActualHours`**